duongdidom/MachineLearningStocks/README.md

 ```

 You should see the file `keystats.csv` appear in your working directory.
 Now that we have the training data ready, we are ready to actually do some machine learning.

+## Creating the training dataset

+Our ultimate goal for the training data is to have a 'snapshot' of a particular stock's fundamentals at a particular time, and the corresponding subsequent annual performance of the stock.

+For example, if our 'snapshot' consists of all of the fundamental data for AAPL on the date 28/1/2005, then we also need to know the percentage price change of AAPL between 28/1/05 and 28/1/06.
+Thus our algorithm can learn how the fundamentals impact the annual change in the stock price.

+In fact, this is a slight oversimplification.
+In fact, what the algorithm will eventually learn is how fundamentals impact the *outperformance of a stock relative to the S&P500 index*.
+This is why we also need index data.

 ## Backtesting